Interview with James

 Do you have a favorite stop on the Best of Scotland tour?

 There are so many stops on this tour that each has their own beauty and place in my heart.
 But I am someone who loves the west coast and coming from Oban to the Isle of Skye is dramatic, uplifting, and totally stunning.
-The moment you reach Skye, you are greeted with the magnitude of the Cullins and sweeping drops to the ocean.
+The moment you reach Skye, you are greeted with the magnitude of the Cullins and sheer drops to the ocean.
 Everywhere there's an endless, sweeping view that draws you in and leaves an impression on the heart.
-Head along to the fairy glen or follow the road to Staffin and you truly are in the wilds with awesome views across to the Hebrides.
+Head along to the Fairy Glen or follow the road to Staffin and you truly are in the wilds with awesome views across to the Hebrides.
 Skye has something for everyone, from its rugged appeal to its picturesque little harbor town of Portree.
 It is one of the many highlights on the Best of Scotland tour.

 What have been some of your most rewarding moments as a guide?